siliconcompiler/siliconcompiler/docs/user_guide/installation.rst

 1. Go our  `builds page <https://github.com/siliconcompiler/siliconcompiler/actions/workflows/wheels.yml>`_.
 2. Click on the most recent, passing Wheels package.
 This should be the first green-colored build in the list.
 3. On the bottom of that page, you will see an "Artifacts" section.
-Click on the "artifact" to download it.
+Click on the "siliconcompiler" to download it and click on the "dependencies" to download those as well.
 4. The packages are named ``scdeps-<pyversion>.tar.gz``, depending on which Python version they are associated with.

 Then untar the package and install SiliconCompiler: